mfreed7/accent-color/proposal.md

 the 'accent-color' property.
 For that reason, there is a table of form elements provided below, which serves as guidance on the various accent parts for each control.
-While the table is not normative, it is intended to provide some alignment across user agents.
+While the table is not normative, it is intended to provide some alignment and uniformity of implementation across user agents.

-The <b>text content</b> of form control elements are explicitly <b>not</b> included in the set of “accent” parts, as text content is already controlled by the <a href="https://drafts.csswg.org/css-color/#the-color-property">color</a> property.
+The <b>text content</b> of form control elements is explicitly <b>not</b> included in the set of “accent” parts, as text content is already controlled by the <a href="https://drafts.csswg.org/css-color/#the-color-property">'color'</a> property.
+In addition, the <a href="https://drafts.csswg.org/css-backgrounds-3/#background-color">'background-color'</a> property is often used to control the rendering for some background parts of form controls - those parts are similarly not included in the set of "accent" parts that are subject to control via the `accent-color` property.

 The default value for the 'accent-color' property is UA-defined.
 If the operating system provides an “Accent Color” user setting, the UA is encouraged to respect